Nipple Reduction Surgery Cost & Information Guide

 Inability to breastfeed

-How to prepare for a nipple and areola reduction?
+How to prepare for a nipple reduction?

-Although a nipple (and/or areola) reduction is a relatively simple and short procedure, it is still important to be prepared for the surgery.
+Although nipple reduction is a relatively simple and short procedure, it is still important to be prepared for the surgery.
 Remember, even small changes in your lifestyle can make a dramatic difference in the way patients heal and recover from an operation.
 Make sure that in the weeks before surgery, to stop smoking, maintain a healthy diet and get some exercise when possible.
 Here are some tips on how to prepare for surgery:

-To make life easier for when returning home after surgery, it’s a good idea to either complete some household tasks beforehand or allocate these to another household member.
+To make life easier when returning home after surgery, it’s a good idea to either complete some household tasks beforehand or allocate these to another household member.
 For example, patients may wish to give the house a clean.
 It is also a good idea to take the rubbish out so patients can avoid having to lift heavy, full bin bags right after the operation.

 It's recommended that patients do a big food shop a day or two before the operation and stock up on groceries that they will need for the week after surgery.
 This will mean that patients do not need to make a trip to the supermarket in the early days after the surgery, when they may not feel up to leaving the house.